Quantum Computational Unpredictability Entropy and Quantum Leakage Resilience: Main Contributions and Technical Overview

 Intuitively, since the extractor works with $H_{\min}(X|E)_{\rho}$ (and thus even better with $H_{\min}^{\varepsilon}(X|E)_{\rho}$), it should also work with $\hunps^{\varepsilon}(X|E)_{\rho}$, an adversary which is computationally limited can only do worse than an unbounded one.
 When considering the HILL-entropy, the answer is indeed trivially yes; This simply follows from the definition of the entropy (see~\cref{def:hill_cq-entropy}).
 As we saw, however, the HILL-entropy does not have a fully quantum leakage chain-rule, for example, and thus we still wish to consider our new entropy.
 Regrettably, the situation is more complex when considering the unpredictability entropy.
 Even classically, only certain randomness extractors are known to work with unpredictability entropy, namely, reconstructive extractors with efficient reconstruction~\cite{HLR07SepPseudoentropyfromCompressibility}.
 Extending these results to the quantum setting presents additional challenges.
 We discuss the unique challenges of extractors in the quantum computational setting in~\cref{subec:ChallengesExtQuantumUnp}.

 To answer our question in the quantum world, we first go back to fundamental results in the study of quantum-proof extractors.
 One of the most renowned results~\cite{KTB08boundedstorageext} states that any single-bit output (i.e., fixing $m=1$ in~\cref{def:ext_intro}) randomness extractor works in the presence of a quantum adversary, with a small difference in the parameters compared to a classical adversary.
 A main ingredient in the proof is a technique called the ``pretty good measurement''~\cite{hausladen1994pretty}, originally developed for quantum hypothesis testing.
-The complexity of the quantum algorithm implementing the measurement is, in general, high~\cite{gilyen2022quantum} and, hence, it is not clear that the proof of the soundness of extractors in the information-theoretic case~\cite{KTB08boundedstorageext} can be extended to our setup, in which computational complexity matters.
+The complexity of the quantum algorithm implementing the measurement depends on the complexity of the state of the adversary and is, in general, high~\cite{gilyen2022quantum} and, hence, it is not clear that the proof of the soundness of extractors in the information-theoretic case~\cite{KTB08boundedstorageext} can be extended to our setup, in which computational complexity matters.

 We thus revert to studying the case of an explicit simple randomness extractor, the inner-product (IP) extractor.
 We prove the following theorem: \begin{theorem} Let $\rho_{XE}$ be a cq-state where $X$ is distributed over $\bits^{n}$ and $Y$ be uniformly distributed over~$\bits^{n}$.
 Let $k_{\ext} \in \mathbb{N}, \varepsilon_{\ext}>0$ and $k_{\ext} \ge 1-2\log(\varepsilon_{\ext})$.
 We denote by $\IP(X,Y)$ the binary inner-product of the values taken by $X$ and $Y$.
 If